-9.2-1 Chief of Staff:
+9.2-1 Chief of Staff and Chief of Staff Elect:

 The Chief of Staff must be an Appointee of the Active Staff at the time of nomination and remain so during the term of office.
 Failure to maintain such status shall immediately create a vacancy in this office.
-Nominees for Chief of Staff must have been Appointees of the Active Staff for a minimum of four (4) years (inclusive of the Provisional year) by the close of the nominating period, to be eligible for nomination.
-Nominees for Chief of Staff must have been a member, whether elected or appointed, of the Medical Executive Committee during any period within the last six (6) years prior to the close of the nominating period, and complete a two year term prior to commencement of the Chief of Staff position.
+Nominees for Chief of Staff Elect must have been Appointees of the Active Staff for a minimum of two (2) years) by the close of the nominating period, to be eligible for nomination.
+The Chief of Staff elect must complete a two (2) year term on MEC prior to commencement of the Chief of Staff position.
 Nominees shall be Board Certified or demonstrate a comparable level of experience and competence.